banisterious/obsidian-oneirometrics/docs/developer/implementation/refactoring-plan-2025.md

 ### 2.4 Backward Compatibility Approach

-To ensure backward compatibility throughout the refactoring process, we will:
+To ensure backward compatibility throughout the refactoring process, I will:

 - Use the interface stability approach with adapter classes for complex components
 - Define stable public interfaces for key components before extraction